Skip to content

 Key Takeaways

 As an employer, including a probationary period of employment can be very useful to allow you to test the suitability of someone before committing them more permanently.
-While a probationary period is not a legal requirement, there are rules and expectations.
+While a probationary period is not currently a legal requirement, there are rules and expectations.
 Therefore, you should be aware of these to ensure that you act correctly and fairly towards your employees.

 If you need help understanding your employer obligations, our experienced employment lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 So call us today on 0808 196 8584 or visit our membership page.